phyloacc/PhyloAcc/README_PARAMETER.md

 * **Control for MCMC and number of threads**:
   * *BURNIN*: number of initial iterations to discard before equilibrium of the chain (default: 200).
 Should set to be larger.
   * *MCMC*: number of MCMC iterations (default: 800).
 Should set to be larger.
-  * *ADAPT_FREQ*: number of iterations to recompute acceptance rate of Metropolis-Hastings for adaptively adjusting the proposal variances for mutation rates (default: 500).
+  * *ADAPT_FREQ*: number of iterations to recompute acceptance rate of Metropolis-Hastings for adaptively adjusting the proposal variances for substitution rates (default: 500).
   * *SEED*: seed for random sampling (default: 5)
   * *SAMPLE_HYPER*: whether to sample hyper parameters.
 0, fix hyper parameters; 1, sample (default: 0).
 Sampling hyperparameters is time-consuming, and not recommended.
 If sampling hyperparamers, the algorithm will only output the posterior of Z (latent state of each branch) under full model.
   * *CHAIN*: Numer of iterations to sample hyper parameters.
 If not sampling hyperparmeter, set it to 1 (default: 1).